fusioncharts/dev_centre_docs/getting-started/angular/angular/your-first-chart-using-angular.md

 On this page, we'll see how to install FusionCharts and render a chart using the `angular-fusionCharts` component.

-> The below instructions are for **Angular2** and above.
+> The instructions shown here are for **Angular2** and above.
 For **Angular v1.7** and below, refer to the [AngularJS](https://www.fusioncharts.com/dev/getting-started/angular/angularjs/your-first-chart-using-angularjs) guide.

 ## Prerequisite